About EPND

 Case studies

-WP5 will use case studies to perform analyses to discover and validate biomarkers, while also progressively testing the different components of the platform for accuracy, effectiveness, and interoperability.
+WP5 conducts case studies on the discovery and validation of biomarkers, while also progressively testing the different components of the platform for accuracy, effectiveness, and interoperability.
+Results are published in scientific journals and online reports.

 Stakeholder Icon